dsnet/tri-approx/README.md

 to operate.
 This table occupied more memory than I was willing to sacrifice for my application.

-Since this experiment was targetted towards Altera FPGAs, the bit-width of 18 will appear frequently in the example implementation.
+Since this experiment was targeted towards Altera FPGAs, the bit-width of 18 will appear frequently in the example implementation.
 This is due to the fact that Altera hardware multipliers have 18b wide inputs and have 36b wide outputs.
 As such the sine and cosine functions will take in a 20b unsigned fixed-point